plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 }
 ```

-<iframe width="800" height="450" frameborder="0" src="https://www.shadertoy.com/embed/t32GWR?gui=true&t=10&paused=false&muted=true" allowfullscreen></iframe>
+<iframe src="https://drive.google.com/file/d/1jjXFU-kZbOPvLvLTISq-aj8VhW54pAtM/preview" width="800" height="450" style="pointer-events: none; border: none;"></iframe>
+_GIF 5: Golden ratio spiral function.
+View the Shadertoy code [here](https://www.shadertoy.com/view/t32GWR){:target="_blank"}._

 ### 6) Add spiral pattern eye candy.

 Let's use three steps to add some eye candy.

 1) Oversaturate the `sin()`-generated line to get sharp edges.
-We can only see pixel intensities from 0. to 1., so scaling the sin to a -50. to 50 range will clip all values above 1. .
+We can only see pixel intensities from 0. to 1., so scaling the sin to a -50. to 50. range will clip all values above 1. .

 2) Invert half of the spiral output, changing the $\theta$ slicing angle with time.